ninewise/dissertation/umgap/paper.md

 compared to the MetaBenchmark.

 We performed the analysis using the UMGAP high precision pipeline.
-Accuracy metrics are reported per operational taxonomic unit (OTU), i.e. all (paired-end) reads are grouped per OTU from which they were extracted/generated.
-Results are reported in separate tables for one of the small datasets we used for parameter tuning (10 OTUs, in
-\nameref{chapter:appendix-a}) and one of the large MetaBenchmark datasets (1105 OTUs, not included due to size), split into real (963), simulated (32) and shuffled (110) OTUs.
+Accuracy metrics are reported per operational taxonomic unit (OTU, a pragmatic proxy for "species", not necessarily all at the same taxonomic level), i.e. all (paired-end) reads are grouped per OTU from which they were extracted/generated.
+Results are reported in separate tables for one of the small datasets we used for parameter tuning (10 OTUs, in \nameref{chapter:appendix-a}) and one of the large MetaBenchmark datasets (1105 OTUs, not included due to size), split into real (963), simulated (32) and shuffled (110) OTUs.
 In what follows, we discuss some general observations from the in-depth analysis and illustrate them with